 I sort my kids into 4 groups.
 These groups have very easily fluctuated.
 They do not stay in this group forever and I make it well known that they could move groups very quickly.
 The 4 math groups that I have are high, high-medium, low-medium, and low.
 I know it’s riveting!!
 It is actually very helpful and is one of my favorite methods to use while grouping.

 So at the beginning of the year, I look at the previous school years score.
 I try to do a pretest at the beginning of the year so I can gauge where they are before each unit.
 In 5th, our units are broken down like this:

 Unit 11- Geometry

 Why did I tell you this?
 This is how I sort my kids.
-If my students tested low in the beginning of the year, I would place them in a specific group.
-So let’s start with my “class” and I say it is quotation mark because they are not my real kids.
+If my students tested low at the beginning of the year, I would place them in a specific group.
+So let’s start with my “class” and I say it is a quotation mark because they are not my real kids.
 There are ten math problems that fall under Units 1-3.
-If you are a standards based school, you will want to combine all of the standards that would fall under your first unit.
+If you are a standards-based school, you will want to combine all of the standards that would fall under your first unit.

 Let’s look at the 10 questions and break them up…

 - High- 8-10 questions answered correctly would fall in the high group.
 (Should be 80% or higher)

 - High-Medium- 5-7 questions answered correctly would fall in the high-medium group.
 (50%-79%)

 - Low-Medium- 3-4 questions answered correctly would fall in the low-medium group.
 (30%-49%)

 - Low- 1-2 questions answered correctly would fall in the low group.
 (1-29%)